 Backed by a light and sound show, the Sharmanka Kinetic Theatre is a bizarre, ghoulish, magical and unmissable experience.
-The theatre is currently offering private bookings from June 22 to July 4, whilst they are working to restore their programme of public operation and regular shows.
 For times and more information, be sure to check the Sharmanka website.

 ⏰ Closed Mondays.
 Tuesday to Thursday, 10am-5:30pm.
 Friday, 10am-5pm.
 Saturday, 10am-7:30pm.
 Sunday 12-5pm.

 📍 103 Trongate, G1 5HD

 Although the Scotland men’s national team doesn’t always get the international glory, that’s not to say that Scottish football doesn’t have a rich and interesting history, which includes one of the world’s most iconic stadiums, Hampden Park.
 Stop by The World of Football exhibition and soak up the changes to the international game from the very first international match between Scotland and England where only 4000 people attended, before taking a tour of Hampden Park and trying your luck from the penalty spot.
 Will the infamous ‘Hampden Roar’ put you off your game?